St Peter's Girls' School: History

 Opened in 1894 by the Community of Sisters of the Church, the School was originally established in North Adelaide (Kermode St).
 The Sisters who opened the School were English women who had joined the Anglican Sisterhood founded in 1870 by Emily Ayckbowm, with its headquarters in the London suburb of Kilburn.
-The members of the community were active in educational and social work in England and because the then Bishop of Adelaide, Bishop Kennion, knew of this he asked them to come and serve the needs of which he was aware.
-His request was answered by the arrival in Adelaide of the first sisters in 1892, and the School opened in 1894 with 4 pupils.
+The members of the community were active in educational and social work in England and because the then Bishop of Adelaide, Bishop Kennion, knew of this he asked them to come and serve.
+His request was answered by the arrival in Adelaide of the first sisters in 1892, and the school opened in 1894 with four pupils.
 St. Peter's was not the only school founded by the Sisters of the Church, with many other schools in Australasia also being established.
 The School's motto.
 Pro Ecclesia Dei; Beati Mundo Corde was taken from the motto of the CSC, and can be found on other logos of the CSC schools.
 The motto means For the Church of God: Blessed are the Pure in Heart, with the second part of the motto being the School's Hymn.

 The School remained at Kermode Street (on the present sites of The Memorial Hospital and the Western Side of the Women's and Children's Hospital) until May 1957, where the move was made to Stonyfell, 6 km east of the City of Adelaide.
 The move was made so the Women's and Children's Hospital could undertake necessary expansions.
 The School purchased in 1949 at auction, the Chiverton House owned by the Ferguson family, as well as 9 acre of land surrounding the property on the corner on Hallett Road.
 The remainder of the land was given to the Government for Environmental Heritage.
 Chiverton at auction was a 14-room residence, with an external two room cottage with attached horse stables.
 The move was orchestrated during the leadership of Sister Scholastica - a previous student of the school, who became a CSC Sister.
 During this era, the Main Building was constructed, comprising an assembly hall, tuck shop and 24 classrooms.
 The Main Building has allowed for the foundation of many subsequent buildings over the decades.
 In the late 1960s, science laboratories were built, and an extension the eastern side of the Main Building were completed for a Library.